pouriya/director/README.md

 9> Id = bar_id.
 bar_id

-%% You should tell diector about start module and function for your process.
+%% You should tell director about start module and function for your process.
 %% Should be tuple {Module, Function, Args}.
 %% If your start function doesn't need arguments (like our example)
 %% just use {Module, function}.